 My wise, mostly fearless husband answered in a crackle of wisdom, “Kitti.
 The worst we can do is fail.
 And if that happens, we’ll just move back home.”

-We visited that beautiful river valley this summer, almost 30 years later, and we marveled at what God did then and how He is doing it still among people who have become friends for life.
+We visited that beautiful river valley this summer, 3 decades later, and we marveled at what God did then and how He is doing it still among people who have become friends for life.

 We failed a lot, but He never has.